 • Scraping the bottom of the pan, stir in broth and wine.
 Bring to a boil.
 Reduce the heat; simmer, uncovered, for 6-8 minutes, or until most of the liquid has evaporated.

 • Next, stir in cream.
 Cook, uncovered, over medium heat for 5 minutes or until thickened.
-Add the cheese and mix and turn the heat down to low.
+Add the Parmesan cheese and stir well; turn the heat down to low and simmer until the sauce is thick.
 Salt and pepper to taste.

 • Cook the fettuccine according to package directions.

-• Drain fettuccine; stir into the cream sauce.
+• Drain the fettuccine; stir into the cream sauce.

 • Gently add in the shrimp and scallops; toss to coat.